TokenCake: A KV-Cache-centric Serving Framework for LLM-based Multi-Agent Applications: The

-To protect critical agents, the scheduler implements a dynamic memory partitioning policy.
-It divides the GPU \KVC memory into two regions: a globally shared pool available to all agents, and a reserved pool accessible only to the most critical agents.
-This policy ensures that even when the shared pool is heavily used, critical agents have guaranteed memory resources, preventing them from being stalled by less important tasks.
+The \spatialscheduler divides the GPU \KVC memory into two regions: a globally shared pool available to all agents, and a reserved pool accessible only to the most critical agents.
+This two-pool structure protects critical work under contention while allowing non-critical work to proceed when memory is abundant.
+As shown in Algorithm~\ref{alg:memory_reservation_update}, the partitioning adapts through a three-step update that runs periodically: adjusting the total reserved pool, selecting which agent types are critical, and distributing reserved capacity among them.

-\textbf{Critical Agent Selection.} First, the scheduler periodically identifies which agents are currently "critical."
-It does this by calculating a combined hybrid priority score for every agent type and designating the top fraction (a configurable \textit{critical\_ratio}) as critical.
-This ensures the set of protected agents adapts to changing application needs.
+\textbf{Step 1: Adjusting The Total Reserved Pool.} The scheduler monitors GPU block usage and adjusts the fraction of total blocks allocated to the reserved pool.
+When usage is high, the reserved fraction increases to protect critical agents from contention.
+When usage is low, the reserved fraction decreases to return capacity to the shared pool.
+This feedback prevents over-reservation during low-load periods and under-reservation during memory pressure.

-\textbf{Dynamic Memory Partitioning.} Once the critical agents are identified, the scheduler updates the memory reservations according to the two-phase process in Algorithm~\ref{alg:memory_reservation_update}.
+\textbf{Step 2: Selecting Critical Agent Types.} Before distributing reserved capacity, the scheduler determines which agent types are currently critical.
+It computes the agent-type score $S_a$ (defined in \S\ref{sec:hybrid_priority_metric}) for every active agent type and designates the top fraction as critical.
+The current implementation uses a critical-agent ratio of $0.75$ and caps the reserved pool at $30\%$ of total blocks.

-First, in Phase 1 (lines 5-11), the algorithm adjusts the \textit{total size} of the reserved memory pool.
-It does this based on system-wide memory pressure, calculated from the current GPU block usage ratio.
-If memory usage is high, the \textit{total\_reserve\_ratio} is increased to provide more protection for critical tasks.
-If usage is low, the ratio is decreased to avoid wasting memory that could be used by the shared pool.
+\textbf{Step 3: Distributing Reserved Capacity Among Critical Agents.} Once the total reserved pool size and the critical agent set are determined, the scheduler partitions reserved blocks among individual critical agent types.
+Each agent type's share is a weighted combination of two factors: its current GPU block usage (reflecting its actual memory footprint) and its priority score $S_a$ relative to other critical agents.
+This ensures that agents which are both structurally important and memory-intensive receive proportionally larger reservations, while structurally important but memory-light agents still receive a non-zero protected allocation.

-Second, in Phase 2 (lines 13-19), the algorithm partitions this total reserved pool (\textit{R\_total}) among the individual critical agents.
-An agent's share is a weighted average of two factors: the agent's historical memory usage (line 15) and its relative priority score (line 16).
-This balanced approach ensures that agents that are both important and typically memory-intensive receive a proportionally larger reservation.
+The current implementation uses a total reserved ratio that starts at $0.05$, increases by $0.05$ when GPU usage exceeds $0.75$, decreases by $0.05$ when usage falls below $0.40$, and is clamped to $[0.05, 0.30]$.
+These thresholds make reservation conservative at low load and progressively stronger under memory pressure.